 3D Printing Powder: What is it & How is it Used?

-3D printing has 7 divisions: Vat photopolymerization, Material jetting, Material extrusion, Binder jetting, Powder bed fusion, Sheet lamination and Directed energy deposition.
+3D printing has 7 divisions: Vat photopolymerization, Material jetting, Material extrusion, Binder jetting, Powder bed fusion, Sheet lamination, and Directed energy deposition.
 The last 4 divisions all use 3D printing powder as their feedstock.

 What is 3D Printing Powder?

 3D printing powder can be divided into 2 groups by shape: spherical and irregular.
 Spherical 3D printing powder shows better flowability.
-In other words, spherical 3D printing powder can spread more evenly and make homogeneous layer to make stronger components.
+In other words, spherical 3D printing powder can spread more evenly and make homogeneous layers to make stronger components.
 But at the same time, spherical 3D printing powder is more expensive than irregular powder.

 How is 3D Printing Powder Produced?